shahroudy/advent_of_code/python/aoc2024/README.md

 In part 2, we need to find the minimum step number that the robots form an easter egg pattern of a christmas tree (see below).\
 Since I didn't know what pattern I should expect to find, it took me a long while to formulate the solution.\
 Eventually, filtering the size of the connected robots in the center of the frame did the job for me!

 ### Issues and Bugs:
 * In part 2, counting the time from `0`, gave me the `answer - 1` value!
 * I initially though maybe the quadrant concept in part 1 could be a clue for part 2, but it was there to mislead us :sweat_smile: The actual key to solution was hidden in [day 12](https://adventofcode.com/2024/day/12)'s [solution](./day12/d12.py)!

+### Optimizations:
+* Knowing the expected pattern and inspired by part 1, I found a simpler way to find the answer in part 2.\
+Counting the robots in the center of the frame (0.25 <= x <= 0.75 and 0.25 <= y <= 0.75) and check if they are more than 50% of all the robots was enough to find the answer!\
+I couldn't imaging such a solution without knowing what I'm expecting to find!

 ### The Easter Egg Pattern of the Christmas Tree:
 ```